 Ho Chi Minh City attracts millions of visitors yearly as one of the must-visit destinations in Vietnam.
-Although the city is noisy and crowded, it still has its charm and worth exploring at least a few days.
+Although the city is busy with hectic life, it has its charm and worth exploring at least a few days.

 Tan Dinh church was built in the 1880s and underwent several restoration and repair.
 However, nowadays its architecture and construction remain the origin with Roman and Gothic style.

 Open hours: 8am-11 am or 5 pm to 7 pm from Monday to Friday.

 Address: 289 Hai Bà Trưng, Ward 8, District 3, Ho Chi Minh city.

 Tips: If you get lost, ask people about the “Pink church.”
 After visiting Tan Dinh church, don’t forget to pay a visit to Tan Dinh market and Le Van Tam park nearby.

 Explore Saigon on Motorbike

 Saigon is, without a doubt, the city of motorbikes.
 There are more than 7.43 millions motorbikes registered in Ho Chi Minh city (Thanh Nien News, 2016), as it is flexible and cheaper to move around compared to cars.

 While exploring Thailand with a tuk-tuk is a must-do, traveling in Vietnam on Motorbike is a great experience that you should not miss.

 Although the renter usually doesn’t ask for your license when you rent a bike, you may not get insurance if you have an accident.
 Thus, we recommend going on a motorbike tour instead for your safety and convenience.

 Located in District 3, the War Remnants Museum is a must-go place to learn about Vietnamese history.
 It has heartbreaking exhibition related to Vietnam War involving the French and American colonialists.

 The museum was opened in 1975 as “The House for Displaying War Crimes of American Imperialism and the Puppet Government,” but then got its name changed in 1993 after going under changes and renovations.

 It has traumatizing pictures of Agent Orange, napalm, phosphorus bombs, My Lai massacre, etc. The exhibition is haunting and shocking, so you should prepare mentally before visiting this museum.

 Address: 28 Vo Van Tan, in District 3, Ho Chi Minh city.